Tuesdays and Thursdays 8:30-9:50 AM, 1120 Weill Hall

 - Provocative/Argumentative (e.g., Doesnât evidence X undermine authorâs point Y?!)

-- Applied/Extended (e.g., What light does X point shed upon current problem Y?)
+- Applied/Extended (e.g., Does X point help explain current problem Y?)
 If you choose this question, be sure to indicate why or how the comparison is relevant.
 I.e., donât use this as a mindless invitation to extend an analysis across policy problems.

 Every week: Attend lectures or let me know ahead of time if you must miss.